1971:

 2003:

 Disney's feature The Haunted Mansion opens in theaters.
-The movie stars Eddie Murphy as real estate agent Jim Evers who drags his family to see the Gracey mansion when he learns it is being put up for sale!
+The movie stars Eddie Murphy as real estate agent Jim Evers who drags his family to see the creepy Gracey mansion when he learns it is being put up for sale!

 2004: